tinimini12/Calendar_slots/README.md

 # Calendar_slots
-Find free time slots for non-gmail calendars like Yahoo, Outlook etc
+Find free time slots for non-gmail calendars like Yahoo, Outlook etc. This script analyzes a public or private ICS calendar feed (such as Outlook, Google Calendar, or Apple Calendar) and identifies free time slots within a standard workday (default: 9 AM–5 PM) across a user-specified date range.
+It downloads the ICS file, expands recurring events, merges overlapping meetings, and returns all available windows that are at least 30 minutes long.
+The user is prompted for the start date, end date, ICS URL, and timezone before any processing occurs.